constantine7cd/burst_enhancement/README.md

-# night-to-day-image-processing
+# HDR++
 Bachelor's Degree Final Project.
-Project related to computer vision and computational photography, the algorithm purpose to process burst of images shot on night to image shot on day.
+Project related to computer vision and computational photography, the algorithm purpose to process burst of raw Bayer images shot in scenes with low light to get image with high dynamic range.